When it comes to sharing content, OneNote offers the following alternatives :

 Finally, I also use to copy content from the web, and paste it into OneNote.

 Lack of customisation options : The text (or single word) copied from the web always comes with a short description and a link to his source.
-That may be useful when doing extensive search on the internet, but I use an ERP (« Enterprise Ressource Planning » software) whose data, when copied, are interpreted by OneNote as web content, so I’d like to be able to disable this feature like I did in OneNote desktop…
+That may be useful when doing extensive search on the internet, but I use an ERP (« Enterprise Ressource Planning » software) whose data, when copied from its screen, are interpreted by OneNote as web content (it may be exhibited using .NET, hence OneNote’ behaviour).
+Thus, I’d like to be able to disable this feature as I did in OneNote desktop…

 We are done for today !